A Level results day 2023

 If you get the results you need to get into your firm or insurance choice, then congrats!
 It's time to pop open the champagne (once you've found a good deal, obviously).

 Unis must keep to their offers and can't turn you down if you achieve the necessary grades.
-So, if you get the grades and log on to UCAS Track, you should see the offer's changed to 'Unconditional' – meaning you've met the conditions and your place is now confirmed.
+So, if you get the grades and log on to UCAS Track, you should see that the offer's changed to 'Unconditional'.
+This means you've met the conditions and your place is now confirmed.

 What to do if you don't get your firm or insurance choice

-As we mentioned earlier, if you missed out on the required grades for both your firm and insurance university choices, don't worry – all is not lost.
+As we mentioned earlier, if you missed out on the required grades for both your firm and insurance university choices, don't worry!

-Before you do that, you might want to phone your firm and insurance universities to ask whether they would still be willing to offer you a place, especially if you're just one grade or a few UCAS points off.
+Before you do that, you might want to phone your firm and insurance universities to ask whether they would still be willing to offer you a place.
+This is especially true if you're just one grade or a few UCAS points off.
 They might offer you a place on an alternative course instead.

-Remember to sell yourself and come up with a list of reasons why you would be perfect for the course – focus on other strong grades, extracurricular activities or relevant work experience.
+Remember to sell yourself and come up with a list of reasons why you would be perfect for the course.
+You can highlight other strong grades, extracurricular activities or relevant work experience.

-Or, if your chosen unis don't offer you a place after you call and you're sure there's nowhere else you want to go, maybe consider doing a gap year on a budget before reapplying for next year, or have a think about the alternatives to university.
-There's so much you can do!
+Or, if your chosen unis don't offer you a place after you call and you're sure there's nowhere else you want to go, maybe consider taking the exams in autumn to see if you can achieve the required grades.